MAGICS-LAB/algo_emu/README.md

-# In‑Context Algorithm Emulation via Minimal Frozen Attention Layers
+# In‑Context Algorithm Emulation via Attention-Only Transformers

-This is the code for the paper: **In‑Context Algorithm Emulation via Minimal Frozen Attention Layers**.
+This is the code for the paper: ``**In‑Context Algorithm Emulation via Attention-Only Transformers**''.
 You can use this repo to reproduce the results in the paper.

 ## Environmental Setup